e-gov/GOVSSO/TechnicalSpecification.md

 The application must choose the permitted difference between clocks value.
 These checks are required for preventing attacks and confusion.

-***Logout token***
+***Logout Token***

-The verification is done using the `iat` claim value of the logout token.
+The verification is done using the `iat` claim value of the Logout Token.
 The following details should be verified:

 1) that the token was not issued too far away from current time